 Comfort has overtaken style for the first time as we want to feel more comfortable and at ease in our home environment.
 The pressures of looking smart and stylish all of the time and wearing the latest fashion trends are no longer necessary.

 Feeling comfortable in what we choose to wear can make us feel more empowered, relaxed and chilled.
 Comfortable clothing doesn’t always have to mean sweatpants or pyjamas, however.
 Continue reading to find out more!

 There are lots of benefits when it comes to feeling comfortable in your outfit choices, which can be an advantage when working from home.
 Comfortable clothes can help you be more creative and productive with your time as you feel more relaxed.

-The quality of your work can also improve as there are less distractions.
+The quality of your work can also improve as there are fewer distractions.
 You might even begin to enjoy your work more.
-Wearing comfortable clothing at home can also reduce stress, anxiety and improve your mental wellbeing.
+Wearing comfortable clothing at home can also reduce stress, anxiety, and improve your mental wellbeing.

 The type of fabrics, style and fit are key factors when choosing to wear comfortable clothing.
 For example, 100% cotton is a soft, natural, durable fibre that is more comfortable to wear than polyester, a synthetic fibre made from plastic, as it is breathable although it absorbs moisture.

 Linen is another popular fabric often worn in warm climates as its breathability is excellent.
 It is highly durable but like cotton, it doesn’t wick away moisture or dry.

 Silk is another natural fibre that is light in weight and breathable but also absorbs moisture.
 Merino wool on the other hand is breathable, it wicks moisture and can be used to make lightweight clothing.

 If you are looking for breathable fabrics to help keep you cool in warm weather then opt for open knits, loose weaves, thin fabrics and fibres.
 According to this interesting article by REI, the more light that passes through the fabric the more breathable it is.